What's the Federal Funds Rate?

 The federal funds rate is like the gas and brake pedals for the economy...

 If you need to speed up while driving, you step on the gas.
-If you’re going too fast, you can tap the brakes.
+If you’re going too fast, you can hit the brakes.
 The Federal Reserve uses the federal funds rate in the same way to speed up or slow down the economy.
-It might raise the target rate if the economy is moving a little too quickly and causing inflation, and lower it if the economy needs a boost.
+It might raise the target rate if the economy is growing too quickly and causing inflation, and lower it if the economy needs a boost.

 Ready to start investing?